-Extend your viewing window with KPBS Passport, video streaming for members supporting KPBS at $60 or more yearly, using your computer, smartphone, tablet, Roku, AppleTV, Amazon Fire or Chromecast.
+Stream the film now with KPBS Passport, a benefit for members supporting KPBS at $60 or more yearly, using your computer, smartphone, tablet, Roku, AppleTV, Amazon Fire or Chromecast.
 Learn how to activate your benefit now.

 Subscribe To The American Masters Podcast:

 Listen to new interviews with contemporary artists, along with previously unreleased interviews from the series' award-winning documentary films.
 Subscribe now

 A production of BBC Studios for PBS and BBC with THIRTEEN Productions LLC.
 Filmed, directed and produced by Ben Anthony.
 Executive Producer Janet Lee.
 Producer Alice Rhodes.
 Michael Kantor is executive producer for THIRTEEN’s AMERICAN MASTERS.